Israel, Hamas trade fire in Gaza as war rages on

-GAZA CITY, Gaza Strip (AP) — Israel carried out a wave of airstrikes on what it said were militant targets in Gaza, leveling a six-story building in downtown Gaza City, and Palestinian militants fired dozens of rockets into Israel early Tuesday, the latest in the fourth war between the two sides, now in its second week.
+GAZA CITY, Gaza Strip (AP) — Israel carried out a wave of airstrikes on what it said were militant targets in Gaza, leveling a six-story building, and militants fired dozens of rockets into Israel on Tuesday.
+Palestinians across the region observed a general strike as the war, now in its second week, showed no signs of abating.

-Explosions from the airstrikes echoed through the pre-dawn darkness in Gaza City, sending flashes of orange across the night sky.
-The strikes toppled the Kahil building, which contains libraries and educational centers belonging to the Islamic University.
-Clouds of dust hung over the site, which had been reduced to piles of concrete rubble and tangled power lines.
+The strikes toppled a building that housed libraries and educational centers belonging to the Islamic University.
+Seen from roof height, the destruction loomed as a massive valley of rebar and concrete slabs.
+Desks, office chairs, books and computer wires could be seen peeking from the debris.
+Residents sifted through the rubble, searching for their belongings.

 There were no immediate reports of casualties from the overnight strikes.